nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 Creating a Branch
 -----------------

-*A branch in Git is the way that independent development efforts are kept separate from each other within a repo.*
+*In Git, a branch is the way that independent development efforts are kept separate from each other within a repo.*

-You're now ready to begin working on the project.
-But before you start making changes or adding new stuff, you should always add a branch.
+You're now nearly ready to begin working on the project.
+Before you start making changes or adding new stuff, you should always add a branch.
 The idea with branches is that you can work on code without ever being obligated to merge your changes into the main code branch.
 Also, getting in to the habit of using branches means you can very easily put aside new work and switch back to an older branch if necessary.